-Income from "qualified dividends" payable to U.S. stockholders that are individuals, trusts and estates are generally subject to tax at preferential rates.
+Income from "qualified dividends" payable to U.S. shareholders that are individuals, trusts and estates are generally subject to tax at preferential rates.
 Dividends payable by REITs, however, generally are not eligible for the preferential tax rates applicable to qualified dividend income.
 Although these rules do not adversely affect the taxation of REITs or dividends payable by REITs, to the extent that the preferential rates continue to apply to regular corporate qualified dividends, investors who are individuals, trusts and estates may perceive investments in REITs to be relatively less attractive than investments in the stocks of non-REIT corporations that pay dividends, which could materially and adversely affect the value of the shares of REITs, including the per share trading price of our securities.
+However, under the Tax Cuts and Jobs Act for taxable years prior to 2026, non-corporate U.S. shareholders of REITs are entitled to a deduction equal to 20% of any "qualified REIT dividends."
+A qualified REIT dividend is defined as any dividend from a REIT that is not a capital gain dividend or a dividend attributable to dividend income from U.S. corporations or certain non-U.S. corporations.
+A non-corporate U.S. shareholder's ability to claim a deduction equal to 20% of qualified REIT dividends received may be limited by the shareholder's particular circumstances.